microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         A **Boolean** value that indicates that the user has permissions to alter the file.
 Setting this to ``true`` enables Office Online to call :ref:`PutFile` on behalf of the user.
 In addition, Office Online will not load documents using the :wopi:action:`edit` action if this value is ``false`` for the user.

+    WebEditingDisabled
+        A **Boolean** value that indicates that Office Online must not allow the user to edit the file.
+This does not mean that the user doesn't have rights to edit the file.

 PostMessage properties
 ~~~~~~~~~~~~~~~~~~~~~~